ericraymundrex/Vlab/1_Modelling of Power System Components/round-template/experiment/theory.md

 ### INTRODUCTION<br>
-#### Power system is an electrical network that consists of mainly three processes namely generation, transmission, distribution of electric power from utility to commercials.
+#### Power system is an electrical network that consists of mainly three processes namely generation, transmission, distribution of electric power from utility to commercials[1].
 #### To define the functioning of the power system, a modelling of these components is essential.
 Hence the per unit quantities are used for simplified modelling of the power system and for better understanding.
 #### The per unit representation is preferred in power flow analysis, short circuit analysis and various other domains in Power systems.
 Some of the advantages in per unit system are:
 1. The possibility of wrong selection between phase and line quantities in a three-phase system is highly reduced.